 We offer a free and confidential counselling service to young people aged 11-18.All referrals need to be through Ealing Children’s Integrated Response Service (ECIRS) 020 8825 8000.
-You will be asked for your personal and contact details as well as information about you so as to ensure that we are the service you are looking for.
+You will be asked for your personal contact details as well as information about you, to ensure that we are the service you are looking for.

 Telephone: 0208 825 9155